Frequently asked questions about PEP

 2. Visit the Peace Education Program website to become familiar with all of the information about PEP and available PEP resources, including samples of the program, video clips, endorsement letters, and more.

-3. After completing #s1 and 2 (above), please fill out and submit a simple online registration form at least 10 days in advance of each PEP’s start date.
+3. After completing #s1 and 2 (above), please go to the TPRF website links on “How to start a PEP” and follow the instructions to the PEP License Application and the Reporting System at least 10 days in advance of each start date.

 4. Your application will be processed upon receipt, after which you will receive a communication from the PEP Welcome Team, providing a link to materials you will require to get started and information about obtaining a PEP Kit, when needed.